brianberns/CFR-Explained/Readme.md

 I think it's much easier to conceptualize this as choosing actions that have the highest value, or utility, or advantage instead.
 In CFR, all of these terms mean roughly the same thing as regret.

 For example, in Kuhn Poker, a player holding the Jack should never call a bet (info sets `Jb` and `Jcb`), because the opponent is guaranteed to win.
 The regret of calling in this situation is -2, because the player loses two points.
+(One for calling, and one for the ante.)

 ## Information sets